top of page

 When overwhelm is high, simplifying is often more effective than doing more.
 Less noise, fewer demands and clearer boundaries allow the nervous system to reset.

-Come back into the body
+Come Back into the Body

 Overwhelm lives in the nervous system, not the mind.
 Body-based support such as reflexology, gentle movement, warmth and time outdoors can help restore balance and resilience.